sowmiya1108/freshersbatch-oct16/README.txt

-It is a assignment created using html.
+It is a assignment created using html.It contains text and html files.